bryanjarito/angular7-imgurcloudservice-viewupload-imagevideo/README.md

 ## Features

 * Allow uploading and persisting .jpg, .jpeg and .mp4 files
+    - imgur cloud service only allow videos less than 1 minute and file size 200MB
+    - sample files stored at \src\assets\uploads
 * Show a UI where users can upload new files, and show the list of files uploaded so far
 * Provide a way to "preview" the uploaded files.
 For images, we want to see the image, and for mp4's, play the video
-* Write basic tests for your code, and document a way to run them
+* Write basic tests for your code, and document a way to run them - "ng test"
 * Use a responsive layout that works and looks great on desktops and mobile devices
 * Add player controls when previewing mp4 files.
 Include controls that allow for:
     - Skipping forward and back 10 seconds
     - Pause/Play
     - Speed up/slow down playback

+## Bug

+Uploading video does not auto refresh table list - need manual refresh